 Currently the following actions are supported:

-Redeploy a service either without any modifications or with new image and/or command definitions.
+Redeploy a service either without any modifications or with a new image, environment variable and/or command definition.

 Scale a service up or down and change the number of running tasks.

 For detailed information about the available actions, arguments and options, run: